farginfirmware/fargin-firmware/mcu-apps/service-via-stdio/README.md

  - a test program written in any language (including Lua)

-this app does it via a uart
+this app does it via stdio

 there is nothing new going on with Lua in this app - this is all about